PuruVJ/neotraverse/README.md

 - ESM-first
 - ES2022
+- Types included by default.
+No need to install `@types/traverse`
 - Works as-is in all major browsers and Deno
 - No polyfills
 - `new Traverse()` class instead of regular old `traverse()`